 Ternium steel worker driving a forklift

-Process Safety Management (PSM) analysis
+Process safety management (PSM) analysis

-Process Safety Management (PSM) is a blend of operational, engineering and management skills focused on preventing catastrophic accidents and near misses, particularly explosions, fires, structural collapse, and damaging releases associated with a loss of containment of energy or dangerous substances such as molten metals, fuels, and chemicals.
+Process safety management (PSM) is a blend of operational, engineering and management skills focused on preventing catastrophic accidents and near misses, particularly explosions, fires, structural collapse, and damaging releases associated with a loss of containment of energy or dangerous substances such as molten metals, fuels, and chemicals.

 The manufacturing of steel involves processes with intrinsic hazards that need careful management.
 The measures required to control these hazards are often complex.
-The focus of Process Safety Management is not limited to protecting the people within the company but also includes the environment, assets, and the surrounding community.
+The focus of process safety management is not limited to protecting the people within the company but also includes the environment, assets, and the surrounding community.

 Table 2: Significant events benchmark